pagopa-archive/benchmark-mock-generator/README.md

     ERROR: ARRAY not supported on COMPONENTS SCHEMA
 ```
 so the mock-server doesn't serve all the routes (e.g. the `POST /delivery/requests` doesn't work).

+In general, a lot of customization described in the table above, ara available thanks to the `json-server` library.

 ##### Yaml vs JSON
 When generating models from OpenAPI, if we are using the `.yaml` file, we gets an error.